Intellipush/intellipush-python-sdk/README.md

 Installing development dependencies
 ===================================

-When developing the library you can install all the developement tooling (such as `sphinx` and `twine`) by requesting `setup.py` to install the `dev` version of the project:
+When developing the library you can install all the development tooling (such as `sphinx` and `twine`) by requesting `setup.py` to install the `dev` version of the project:

     pip install -e ".[dev]"